 The prevalence of new and more complex financial products—and their availability to the public—have raised challenges for the federal agencies that are responsible for protecting consumers.

 The Consumer Financial Protection Bureau (CFPB), which was created in 2010, has primary authority over many consumer financial products, such as mortgages, credit cards, loan servicing, and debt collection.
 But other federal agencies also play key roles in consumer financial protection for the products, services, and entities under their jurisdictions.

 There are a number of ways that these federal agencies could improve financial protections for consumers.

-- Elder financial exploitation—the illegal or improper use of an older adult's funds or property—has society-wide repercussions.
+Elder financial exploitation—the illegal or improper use of an older adult's funds or property—has society-wide repercussions.
 Federal agencies have been working to increase public awareness of elder financial exploitation, but there is limited information on the nature and extent of the problem.
-The Department of Health and Human Services could work with state agencies to improve data on these abusive financial practices.
+The Department of Health and Human Services should work with state agencies to improve data on these abusive financial practices.

 Financial technology products and services (such as marketplace lending and digital payments) offer various benefits, including increased access to financial services, lower costs, increased speed of service, and convenience.
 However, they also pose potential risks, including data security and privacy.
 Federal regulatory agencies face challenges in adequately protecting consumers in the face of this rapidly changing financial marketplace.